-About the documents on this site and our encouragement to copy and adapt ...
+About the documents on this site and permissions to copy and adapt ...

-What readers say about Findings and results of the 2012 site user survey ...
+What readers say about Findings and results of the latest site user survey ...

-The complementary information services provided by the project's partners ...
+The complementary information services provided by the project's supporters ...

-Search this site for documents on specific subjects or which contain your chosen words.
-Searches include both types of documents described to the left.
+Search this site for documents which contain your chosen words.
+Searches interrogate all the types of documents on the site.

-Browse back issues of the Drug and Alcohol Findings magazine in the traditional issue by issue format.
+Browse back issues of the Findings magazine in the traditional issue by issue format.
 Also gives one-button access to multi-part articles analysing priority topics in depth.

 Archive of bulletins updating readers on important evaluation research and its implications for drug and alcohol interventions, produced by Drug and Alcohol Findings up to May 2021.

 HOT TOPICS Essays from Drug and Alcohol Findings on issues which arouse debate and comment due to their importance and/or significant differences of opinion over facts or interpretation.